joshbeckman/notes/books/_posts/2023-07-16-after-reading-the-creative-act.md

 ---
 toc: true
 title: 'After Reading: The Creative Act'
-cover_image_url: "/assets/images/IMG_0836.jpeg"
+image: "/assets/images/IMG_0836.jpeg"
-custom_excerpt: 'A call to embrace the creative process: the continuous cycle of sourcing, crafting, and sharing.'
+description: 'A call to embrace the creative process: the continuous cycle of sourcing, crafting, and sharing.'
 date: '2023-07-16 22:45:25'
 tags: